darklord-end/jellogram-desktop/README.md

 ## About JelloGram

 JelloGram is a community-driven fork of Telegram Desktop, adapted for use with Jellogram servers.
 It retains all the core features of the original client while providing compatibility with custom server endpoints.

+## Version

+The current version is defined in the [`Telegram/build/version`](https://github.com/darklord-end/jellogram-desktop/blob/dev/Telegram/build/version) file.
+This repository tracks the latest stable release; check the file for the exact version number.

 ## Resources